AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 * Add more metrics **[!UICONTROL by]**: You can add up to 2 more metrics.
 See ➍ and ➎.

-* **[!UICONTROL filter by]**: You can add up to 2 more filters by using the AND or OR operators.
-Look at what happens to the table when you add Mobile Users OR Loyal Visitors.
-They are next to each other, above the metrics.
-If you added Mobile Users AND Loyal Visitors, you would see results from both filters together, and they would be stacked on top of each other in the table.
-See ➏ and ➐.
+* **[!UICONTROL filter by]**: You can add up to 2 more filters.
+For example, add Bookings as a filter and combine that filter with Frequent Bookers and First Time Fliers filters you compare.
+See ➏, ➐, and ➑.

+* on: You can specify the data range.
+See ➒.

 ## Known limitations